 - Look at how Bethany lets nothing stop her!
 She is going to surf again no matter what.
 Such determination!!
 I belabor with exclamation points.

 - I notice how she feels sad but doesn’t let the sadness stop her, I note.

 - Wow.
 Bethany doesn’t waste any time feeling sorry for herself, does she?
 She doesn’t expect people to give her special treatment.

 Just in case Tessa and Reed missed any of that.

 The angel choir chimes in my head when Tessa says to me: “Mom, I’m going to be just like Bethany for the next week!”

 OMG, this is going to be so fantastic.
 No more pecking at her brother.
 No more excuses about schoolwork.
-Feeling emotions but not letting them rule her.
-Commitment to her goals.
+She will feel her emotions but not let them rule her.
+She’ll demonstrate commitment to her goals.